London to Amsterdam Cycle Challenge

 What level of fitness do I need to have for this challenge?

-What does the London to Torquay cycle ride cost?
+What does the London to Amsterdam cycle ride cost?

 Everyone who takes part must agree to a fundraising commitment of £750.